willymcallister/willymcallister.github.io/_articles/impedance-vs-resistance.md

 comments: true
 ---

-**What's the difference between resistance and impedance?**
+**What is the difference between resistance and impedance?**

 Impedance and resistance are similar ideas.
 Both represent how a component opposes or fights against the flow of current.

-*Resistance* is a measure of voltage divided by resistance in a resistor.
+*Resistance* is a measure of voltage divided by current in a resistor.

 *Impedance* is the generalized notion of voltage divided by current for any component.